-Welcome to the “Drawing Sleeves” tutorial, Part 3 of our step-by-step series, “Fashion Sketching for Absolute Beginners.”
+The “Drawing Sleeves” tutorial is Part 3 of our step-by-step series, “Fashion Sketching for Absolute Beginners.”
 This video is a follow-up to the first two videos in the series: “Part 1: Getting Started” and “Part 2: Drawing Necklines.”
-This intro fashion drawing class is for people who love to sew, knit, or crochet, and who want to start using custom sketch templates from MyBodyModel but aren’t sure where to start.
+This intro fashion drawing tutorial is for people who love to sew, knit, or crochet, and who want to start using custom sketch templates from MyBodyModel but aren’t sure where to start.

 What you’ll need for this class